JovianHQ/jovian-py/docs/nbext/commit.md

 <img src="https://i.imgur.com/taLLUVd.png" class="screenshot">

-**Option 2**: Click the adjacent Dropdown Button to commit with your selection of parameters
+**Option 2**: Click the adjacent Dropdown Button to commit with your selection of parameters.

 <img src="https://i.imgur.com/maHhYY2.png" class="screenshot">

-The inital parameters are default for `jovian.commit`
+The inital parameters are default for `jovian.commit`.

 <img src="https://i.imgur.com/m4fsEIZ.png" class="screenshot">

-When ready, the button at the bottom will commit with the custom parameters
+When ready, the button at the bottom will commit with the custom parameters.